ollie/connection-pool-concurrency/README.md

 * Also play with `max_connections` in `app.rb`.
 * Benchmark settings are in `Rakefile`.

+Setting connection pool too low may cause `Sequel::PoolTimeout - Sequel::PoolTimeout` errors.

 ## Beware when using more workers (processes)

 When using multiple workers, you need to disconnect the connections from the pool before the process fork occurs.
 This is done with `on_worker_boot` in Puma.
 See `puma.rb`.

+If you don't clear the pool, you might end up with `Sequel::DatabaseDisconnectError - PG::UnableToSend: socket not open` and `Timeout::Error - execution expired` errors.

 ## Links